richafnu/Viva/Viva/connections/viva-connections-overview.md

 :::image type="content" source="../media/connections/viva-connections-overview/mobile-dashboard.png" alt-text="Screenshot showing the dashboard tab on the Viva Connections mobile app." lightbox="../media/connections/viva-connections-overview/mobile-dashboard.png":::

+For more detailed information, see the article on [Viva Connections on mobile devices](https://support.microsoft.com/office/753e0607-0bfd-4712-ad7e-18490dd565a2).

 ## Curated and tailored experiences

 Viva Connections gives you and your content creators the tools for both curated and tailored experiences.
 A curated experience is one in which the user sees content chosen by a site owner or author.
 For example, a site owner controls the content used on the site and whether the content is audience targeted.
 [Audience targeting](use-audience-targeting-in-viva-connections.md) is accomplished using [Microsoft Entra ID](/azure/active-directory/fundamentals/new-name) groups for card-level targeting in the dashboard and menu-item targeting in the global navigation.